dmorosinotto/ng-metadata-quickstart/README.md

 #ngMetadata Quickstart
-Sample project to quickstart an Angular project with Typescript using [ngMetadata](https://github.com/ngParty/ng-metadata)
+Sample project to quickstart an Angular 1.x application with Typescript using [ngMetadata](https://github.com/ngParty/ng-metadata) to be ready to easly migrate to [NG2](https://angular.io) when it'll be ready!

 ##Prerequisite
 Prerequisite that you need to install before starting project